alien4cloud/alien4cloud.github.io/documentation/2.0.0/orchestrators/kubernetes/kubernetes_walkthrough.markdown

 ## A simple Apache container

 Our first trivial topology help us validate our setup : a single Apache container.
+You can find it [here](https://github.com/alien4cloud/samples/tree/master/org/alien4cloud/doc/kube/topology/01-simple-apache) (or use the **01-simple-apache** if you have imported the samples).

 ![Topology](../../images/kubernetes_walkthrough/topo-01-simple-apache.png){: style="width: 200px; margin: 0 auto"}